Vonage/vonage-node-code-snippets/README.md

 Quickstarts also available for: [Java](https://github.com/nexmo-community/nexmo-java-quickstart), [.NET](https://github.com/nexmo-community/nexmo-dotnet-quickstart), [PHP](https://github.com/nexmo-community/nexmo-php-quickstart), [Python](https://github.com/nexmo-community/nexmo-python-quickstart), [Ruby](https://github.com/nexmo-community/nexmo-ruby-quickstart)

-The purpose of the quickstart guide is to provide simple examples focused on one goal.
-For example, sending an SMS, handling an incoming SMS webhook or making a Text to Speech call.
+These code samples are meant to be used for [https://developer.nexmo.com/](https://developer.nexmo.com/), and are structured in such a way as to be used for internal testing.
+Developers are free to use these code snippets as a reference, but these may require changes to be worked into your specific application.
+We recommend checking out the [Nexmo Developer Website](https://developer.nexmo.com/), which displays these code snippets in a more copy/paste fashion.

 ## Configure with Your Nexmo API Keys

-To use this sample you will first need a [Nexmo account](https://dashboard.nexmo.com/sign-up).
+If you'd still like to use this sample you will first need a [Nexmo account](https://dashboard.nexmo.com/sign-up).
 Once you have your own API credentials, rename the `.env-example` file to `.env` and set the values as required.

 For some of the examples, you will need to [buy a number](https://dashboard.nexmo.com/buy-numbers).